-In particular, Reddit has emerged as an important data source for diagnosing mental health disorders \cite{medvedev2017anatomy}.
-Reddit is an online social media platform similar in structure to forums, in which users form communities with defined purposes referred to as subreddits.
-Certain subreddits are oriented towards discussing dealing with mental health, such as r/depression and r/SuicideWatch.
-Within these mental health subreddits, users share what has been troubling them and speak openly about their situation.
-While many social media platforms allow for anonymity, Reddit specifically allows users to create alternate and discardable accounts to ensure their privacy.
-This anonymity promotes disclosure and allows those with little support system in real life to receive support online \cite{de2014mental}.
-The wide user base, honesty of these online settings, and moderated screening of these posts to ensure legitimacy provides an unprecedented opportunity for computationally analyzing mental health issues on a large scale, as demonstrated by \cite{inproceedings}.
+In particular, Reddit has emerged as an important data source for diagnosing mental health disorders \cite{inproceedings}.
+Reddit is an online social media forum in which users form communities with defined purposes referred to as subreddits.
+Certain subreddits discuss dealing with mental health and openly explain their situations (r/depression and r/SuicideWatch).
+Reddit specifically allows users to create alternate and discardable accounts to ensure privacy and anonymity, which promotes disclosure and allows those with little support systems in real life to receive support online \cite{de2014mental}.
+The wide user base, honesty of these online settings, and moderated screening of these posts to ensure legitimacy provides an unprecedented opportunity for computationally analyzing mental health issues on a large scale.

-These efforts support the validity of using such data sources to identify patients with mental health struggles such as anxiety and depression.
-However, there remains little work focused on detecting when individuals with underlying mental health struggles such as depression are at risk of attempting suicide.
-This represents an important clinical challenge, both for the advancement of how depression is treated and for implementing interventions \cite{bering2018suicidal,leonard1974depression}.
-A machine learning solution specifically designed to distinguish between suicidality and other potentially less serious forms of depression is needed.